CSCI-KNOX/CSCI-3753-PA1/README.md

 vim helloworld.c
 ```
 You will be saving a new file in the kernel directory when you save the file.

-and copy paste the following code snippet and save it.
-We have also provided this file so you can copy it from git.
+Copy and paste the following code snippet into the file and save it.
+We have also provided this file so you can copy it from `git`.

 ```c
 1. #include <linux/kernel.h>